simon-jaeger/sae-php-frameworks/final/README.md

 - T: add a blog feature (public articles and comments)
 - T: add more features and ask questions
 - T: present your project to the class

+## extra tasks

+- #1: add a color field to notes (hex notation). if request has no color input, set a random gray color.
+- #2: add a summary field  to notes. automatically set it to the first 10 characters of the content followed by three dots (...) when a note is created
+- #3: add a locked field to notes. when trying to delete a note where locked is true, do not delete it and instead return a message 'cannot delete locked note'